“I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.”Abraham Maslow

 You do a tough job in a complex, high-stress and fast-paced environment.
 I admire the cleverness of your technical capabilities and respect the challenges you face.

-Having said that; PLEASE SHUT THE FUCK UP ABOUT THE GDPR UNLESS YOU HAVE REALLY STUDIED DATA PROTECTION.
+Having said that; PLEASE STFU ABOUT THE GDPR UNLESS YOU HAVE REALLY STUDIED DATA PROTECTION.

 Seriously.
 You’re making the lives of privacy professionals really difficult, and that’s not going to lead to collegiate and constructive co-operation.
 You’re also occasionally making yourselves look like right knobbers to those of us who do know what we’re talking about in this area.